sanju2/GitOps_ArgoCD_Jenkins_K8S/README.md

 > Used to follow the steps.

-1. Create two repositories (buildimage, update manifest)
+1. Create two repositories (buildimage, update manifest).

-2. Install jenkins on ec2 and configure jenkins.
-Install docker & git on ec2
+2. Install jenkins on EC2 and configure Jenkins.
+Install Gocker & Git on EC2.

 Install the following plugins for the demo.
 - Amazon EC2 plugin (No need to set up Configure Cloud after)